 Laos is a unitary Marxist-Leninist republic that has been governed by the Lao People's Revolutionary Party since 1975.
 International observers have routinely characterized the country's human rights record as exceptionally poor, due to restrictions on civil liberties and persecution of minorities.
-Despite economic reforms in the 1980s, the country remains extremely poor and heavily dependent on foreign aid, which comes more and more from China.
+Despite economic reforms in the 1980s, the country remains extremely poor and heavily dependent on foreign aid, which has steadily and increasingly been provided by China, thereby making Laos all the more dependent on China for infrastructural needs and in terms of debt too.

-According to WCD 2020 estimates, 53.5% of the population are Buddhist, mainly following the Theravada teachings.
+According to World Christian Database 2022 estimates, 53.5% of the population are Buddhist, mainly following the Theravada teachings.
 41.9% adhere to ethnic religions (Chinese folk not included) related to their ethnic or tribal ancestry.
 These are similar to religions practiced in Thailand.
 Several folk traditions have been incorporated into Buddhism, so the numbers given above should be understood as overlapping.

-The country is still in the tight grip of the Communist Party; therefore religion is something the authorities view as hostile which needs to be controlled.
+The country is still in the tight grip of the Communist Party; therefore, religion is something the authorities view as hostile and needs to be controlled.
 While Buddhism is accepted as being part of the country's heritage, to a certain extent, Christianity is seen as being foreign, especially in the villages, linked with Western values and an enemy of Communism.